nikolak/RESTool/README.rst

 Downloads
 =========

-You can pay for this software if you want, this helps fund the development but it is not required for using all available features.
+You can pay for this software if you want; this helps fund the development but it is not required for using all available features.
 See FAQs_ for more info.

 Windows